 - Above all, keep baseball and softball fun.
 Putting too much focus on winning can make your child push too hard and risk injury.

 The bottom line: Listen to your child.
 Do not ignore pain — if they say it hurts and it affects their game, have it checked out.
-Usually, the earlier we detect a problem, the faster we can return the athlete to competition.

 Is the injury serious?